Skip to main content

 Mark sits on the Healthcare Specialist group and is currently the Treasurer and project manager for the new CIBSE Healthcare Facilities Design Guide.

-MEng CEng FCIBSE HonFRIBA - Board Member
+CEng FCIBSE - Board Member

 Share this page